rhiever/edd/README.md

 Compiling
 ====================

-Enter the command ./build_edd
+Enter the command `./build_edd`

-If the console gives an error about permissions, enter:
+If the console gives an error about permissions, enter `chmod 755 build_edd` and enter the above build command again.

-chmod 755 build_edd

-then enter the above build command again.

 Usage
 ====================